mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/docs/PROGRESS_REPORT.md

 ## Executive Summary

-The AI DAO Hedge Fund project has been successfully implemented with all core components operational.
+The Decentralized Autonomous Hedge Fund AI DAO project has been successfully implemented with all core components operational.
 This report documents the comprehensive review conducted against the original PLAN.md and identifies completed work, gaps addressed, and remaining tasks.

 ---